 But when measuring out one fluid ounce of something other than water, it won't necessarily weigh one ounce.
 One fluid ounce of olive oil (two tablespoons) weighs less than an ounce.
 One fluid ounce of honey weighs nearly 1.4 ounces.

-Bottom line, when a recipe calls for ounces of a liquid ingredient (and not fluid ounces, or fl.oz), it's meant to be measured as a fluid ounce.
+Bottom line, when smoker recipes call for ounces of a liquid ingredient (and not fluid ounces, or fl.oz), it's meant to be measured as a fluid ounce.
 Not weighed.Measure it by the tablespoon (1/2 fluid ounce per tablespoon) for small amounts, and use a measuring cup for larger amounts, preferably a wet measuring cup.

-Many of the pages here include direction on how the smoker is used with the particular recipe.
+Many of the smoker recipes include directions on how the smoker is used with that particular recipe.
 If not, you'll find a link to another page that will give you some direction.

 Most of these smoker recipes will mention the preferred type of wood to use, but if there's no mention of a wood, use your best judgement.
-Most types of wood smoke will work with anything as long as you don't apply too much.
+Most types of smoker woods will work with anything as long as you don't apply too much.